fibo/fibo.github.io/_projects/standa/index.md

 ## Features

-It has a same features as [Standard JS](https://standardjs.com/) linter but with a subset of rules: everything related to JSX and React is removed.
+It has same features as [Standard JS](https://standardjs.com/) linter but with a subset of rules: everything related to JSX and React is removed.

 ## Installation